 With demand for dollars remaining high, the rupee is bound to reflect some weakness.
 Mild comfort is expected to come from improved current account balance and increased capital inflows…

 The rupee has depreciated from an annual average rate of Rs 45.9 to a dollar in FY08 to Rs 48.0 to a dollar in FY12.
 This has further depreciated 5.0%, to Rs 54.4 to a dollar during FY13; also there have been days of considerable depreciation when the exchange rate has crossed even the Rs 57 to a dollar rate during the year.
-Dynamics in the Euro-Dollar exchange rate would also have a bearing on movement of the rupee derived thereof.
+Dynamics in the Euro-Dollar exchange rate would also have a bearing on the movement of the rupee derived thereof.

 It may be conjectured that the rupee would move in the range of Rs 53-56 to a dollar during FY14.
 This could temporarily move towards the Rs 57-58 to a dollar mark, in case of FII outflows in certain months.
-While a weaker rupee would aid in exports growth, imports for India would also become more expensive.
-In the event of excessive depreciation beyond this range, the RBI is expected to directly intervene in the forex market to curb fall in exchange rate through dollar purchases.
+While a weaker rupee would aid in export growth, imports for India would also become more expensive.
+In the event of excessive depreciation beyond this range, the RBI is expected to directly intervene in the forex market to curb fall in an exchange rate through dollar purchases.
 Foreign exchange reserves would register mild net accretion this year.